-Back up and restore operating system with Norton Ghost
+Back up and restore the operating system with Norton Ghost

 This post is lesson 13 of 16 in the subject Computer Hardware Practice

-1. Why should you back up the operating system?
+1. Why is it important to back up the operating system?

 Backup files

-The backup file of operating system is often called a ghost file.
-Norton Ghost is a software commonly used to create backup files.
+An operating system’s backup file is commonly called a “ghost file“.
+Norton Ghost is a software that is often used to create backup files.

-2. Back up Operating System using Norton Ghost
+2. Back up the Operating System using Norton Ghost

-Using Norton Ghost to backup the partition containing the operating system.
-This tool is integrated in Hiren’s BootCD.
-Refer to the article Partition hard disk drive using Hiren’s BootCD to see how to use this tool.
+To back up the partition containing the operating system, use Norton Ghost, which is integrated into Hiren’s BootCD.
+Refer to the article Partition hard disk drive using Hiren’s BootCD for instructions on using this tool.

 Enter Norton Ghost